tinacms/tina.io/content/docs/tina-cloud/client.md

 ## The TinaCMS API Client

 This package exports a class which acts as [TinaCMS external API](https://tina.io/docs/apis/) for the Tina Content API.
-This is a headless GraphQL API that's serverd via Tina Cloud or locally from within the Tina CLI.
+This is a headless GraphQL API that's served via Tina Cloud or locally from within the Tina CLI.

 ```ts
 import { Client, LocalClient } from 'tina-graphql-gateway'